The Linera banner

 Overview

-• linera -- the main client tool, to operate user wallets,
+• linera -- the main client tool, used to operate development wallets,

 Linux x86 64-bitMac OS (M1 / M2)Mac OS (x86)Windows